row5is/HOL112018/README.md

 In the status bar you can see the branch name - it should be master.
 Click on the name and you will get an option to create a branch.
 Click on create a new branch and it will prompt you for a name.
 Name it anything you want.
 Spaces will be turned into hyphens.

+Make some changes to the readme and then commit the changes.
+In the status bar you should see and arrow pointing to a cloud.
+This is becuase you havne't published the branch up to GitHub.
+Clicking on the cloud will do that.

 ## Extensions